LoopKit/loopdocs/docs/faqs/cgm-faqs.md

 ## Can Loop read CGM data from Nightscout?

-Some versions of Loop can read CGM data from Nightscout.
+The released version of Loop can read CGM data from Nightscout.

-* FreeAPS fork of Loop 2.2.x
-* Loop 3

-Loop 2.2.x does not read CGM data from Nightscout.
+The older Loop 2.2.x does not read CGM data from Nightscout.

 ## What other CGM apps can be used to Loop?

 Please read the docs for [xDrip4iOS](https://xdrip4ios.readthedocs.io/en/latest/) and [Glucose Direct](https://github.com/creepymonster/GlucoseDirect#readme).
 You must build these apps yourself to Loop; you cannot use the TestFlight pre-built versions.

-These can be used with the FreeAPS fork of Loop 2.2.x and, after applying a code customization, with Loop 3.
+These can be used after applying a code customization to Loop 3.
+These customizations are available as part of the [Build Select Script](https://www.loopandlearn.org/build-select).